algorithmica-org/algorithmica/content/english/hpc/arithmetic/errors.md

 This trick is known as *Kahan summation*.
 Its relative error is bounded by $2 \epsilon + O(n \epsilon^2)$: the first term comes from the very last summation, and the second term is due to the fact that we work with less-than-epsilon errors on each step.

 Of course, a more general approach would be to switch to a more precise data type, like `double`, either way effectively squaring the machine epsilon.
-It can sort of be scaled by bundling two `double` variable together ne for storing the value, and another for its non-representable errors, so that they actually represent $a+b$.
-This approach is known as *double-double* arithmetic, and can be similarly generalized to define quad-double and higher precision arithmetic.
+It can sort of be scaled by bundling two `double` variables together: one for storing the value, and another for its non-representable errors, so that they actually represent $a+b$.
+This approach is known as *double-double* arithmetic, and it can be similarly generalized to define quad-double and higher precision arithmetic.

 <!--